nmeum/ninenano/README.md

 **GEFAHR ACHTUNG GEFAHR:** THIS CODE IS WRITTEN IN A MEMORY UNSAFE PROGRAMMING LANGUAGE AND ACCEPTS ARBITRARY INPUT FROM A NETWORK CONNECTION.
-I AM PRETTY SURE THAT I AM NOT CAPABLE OF WRITING BUG-FREE C CODE SO PLEASE DON'T BLAME ME IF YOUR CONSTRAINED DEVICES BECOMES PART OF THE NEXT INTERNET OF THINGS BOTNET.
+I AM PRETTY SURE THAT I AM NOT CAPABLE OF WRITING BUG-FREE C CODE SO PLEASE DON'T BLAME ME IF YOUR CONSTRAINED DEVICE BECOMES PART OF THE NEXT INTERNET OF THINGS BOTNET.
 KTHXBYE!

 9RIOT
 =====